Douglas, Juneau, Alaska: History

 In 1902, the city of Douglas was incorporated.
-The town sustained significant damage on March 9, 1911 when a fire started in the Douglas Grill.
+The town sustained significant damage on March 9, 1911, when a fire started in the Douglas Grill.
 It took the Douglas, Treadwell, and Juneau fire departments working together to stop the entire town from being destroyed.

 The towns of Douglas and Treadwell underwent changes after the 1917 cave-in of the Treadwell mine.
 While one section still operated until 1926, Treadwell shrank and Douglas became the town of Douglas Island.

 Douglas continued to have its own dairy (Douglas Dairy, owned by Joe Kendler) until 1923 when it moved across the channel.
 At this time, there was a regular ferry between the towns of Juneau and Douglas.

+On October 10, 1927, another great fire ripped through Downtown Douglas once again, demolishing part of the abandoned Treadwell Mine, the Downtown commercial district and the Native Village.

 In 1935, the Douglas Bridge was opened and made transportation between the island and Juneau simpler.

 On February 23, 1937, the city of Douglas again experienced a devastating fire, with 600 of the 700 residents losing their homes.
 However, Douglas rebuilt and restarted.

-On March 8, 1955 the city voted to combine schools with the city of Juneau, resulting in the construction of Juneau-Douglas High School, which continues to serve the area's students.
+On March 8, 1955, the city voted to combine schools with the city of Juneau, resulting in the construction of Juneau-Douglas High School, which continues to serve the area's students.

 May 1962, Douglas City Council burned the Tlingit Indian Village of Douglas, Anax̱ Ya Andagan Yé (Where Sunlight Touches First).

 In a controversial moment in 1970, voters in the cities of Douglas and Juneau, and of the surrounding Greater Juneau Borough, elected to unify their respective governments, forming the present-day City and Borough of Juneau.